 Worship and Music

 Worship and the celebration of a living, caring, active God in our midst is the central core of who – and whose- Trinity Church is and strives to be.
-We are deeply rooted in the long tradition of Lutheran liturgical worship which provides the richness of Christian worship through the ages – but kicks it up a notch into the 21st Century through what’s called a blended service: a meaningful and creative combination of historically-revered liturgy, updated with contemporary language.
-Our hymnody is mostly tradition (we don’t have a praise band – but, we’re open to that for another service), led by our magnificent pipe organ – the king of instruments.
+We are deeply rooted in the long tradition of Lutheran liturgical worship which provides the richness of Christian worship through the ages.
+Our hymnody is mostly tradition led by piano and pipe organ – the king of instruments.

-We believe your faith ought to work for you every day – not just for an hour on Sunday, and we don’t require you to leave your brain at the front door.
-We want you to connect your weekday life (the good, bad, and ugly of it all) with the challenging, refreshing, healing, and hope-filled promises of the risen Christ in a way that truly makes a difference in how you feel, interact, and grow all the other days of the week.
+We believe faith ought to work for you every day – not just for an hour on Sunday.
+We want you to connect your weekday life with all challenges and tough choices through refreshing, healing, and hope-filled promises of the risen Christ in a way that truly makes a difference in how you feel, interact, and grow all the other days of the week.

 Sunday morning worship is at 9:30am.
 Dress is casual.
-The bulletin contains all you need to participate (no fumbling through books that take 12 fingers to keep-up but God only gave you 10!)
-Kids are welcome (but, we have a Nursery, too).
-And, there’s a Fellowship Hour – always with awesome homemade goodies – right after worship.
+The bulletin contains all you need to participate.
+Children are welcome and for those who desire, a nursery is provided.
+And, there’s a Fellowship Hour – following worship homemade refreshments, coffee, and juice.

-Summer worship is a bit more ‘casual’ (and sometimes shorter!), but remains at 9:15am.
+Summer worship is a bit more ‘casual’ but remains at 9:30am.
 No Christian Formation is held during the summer months.

 The Lutheran Church is also known as the singing church, the church of Bach, so congregational singing plays a major role in our worship liturgy.
-It matters not how well you sing – only that we all make a joyful noise to the Lord as his children.
-An adult choir, recorder ensemble, children’s choir, and (in the plans) a handbell chime choir attract those who wish to lead that joyful noise in worship.
-Rehearsals are held weekly.
+An adult choir, recorder ensemble, hand-chime choir support congregational worship.
+Guest musicians are invited for festival services.